 Visiting Lecturer and mentor on the MA Narrative Environments, Central Saint Martins, University of the Arts

-Hosts and curates workshops about inclusivity through design at the University of Applied Arts, Vienna
+Hosts and curates workshops about accessibility through design on the MA Studio Design Investigations, Vienna University of Applied Arts

 MA Interior Design, School of Architecture – Royal College of Art.
 Head of Programme, Ab Rogers.